apache/age-website/docs/functions/aggregate_functions.md

 ```

-The number of nodes connected to the start node is returned.
+The number of nodes connected to the start node n is returned.

 Result: